dogoepp/SMPE-fitts/journal.md

 RSquare = 0.762

 Notably, two observations in the first file have an unusually low Movement Time of 1 and 0 milliseconds.

+Observing that we have only four different index of difficulty, it tells us little about the "actual" shape of the curve we would like to run experimants with more IDs.

+#### Dorian's second experiment

+This time, with graphic tablet, same computer

+We observe that throughout the experiment, ove the ten iterations we can reach an almost automatic movement, but when transitioning to the next task, it starts slower.
+We should see how movement time evolves during a given sub-experiment with fixed set of targets.

+Time of observation: 16:19

+Widths: 16,32,64,128,256

+Amplitudes: 128,256,512,1024

+Trials: 10

+#### Clement's second experiment

+This time, with graphic tablet, Dorian's computer.
+He is novice with graphic tablet

+Time of observation: 16:31

+Widths: 16,32,64,128,256

+Amplitudes: 128,256,512,1024

+Trials: 10